 The makeup industry is notorious for its plastic waste.
 But makeup lovers take note: MAC Cosmetics' new take-back program can help you save money and the planet by reducing your plastic footprint.

-What is the BACK 2 MAC take-back program?
+What is the Back-To-MAC take-back program?

 As one of the biggest global makeup brands with products sold in more than 120 countries, MAC has every reason to look at its environmental impact.

-Enter: the Back to MAC take-back program.
+Enter: the Back-To-MAC take-back program.
 The program, which rewards customers for returning their empty makeup containers, has been going on for over 30 years.

 "Like many, at MAC we care about the planet and are doing our part to help improve our environmental impact," Philippe Pinatel, MAC's global brand president, said in a statement.
 "We are continuing to design with the environment in mind, making smarter, more responsible packaging choices without compromising our iconic packaging aesthetics and performance."